paula4230/googlebooks-rb-client/README.md

 A Ruby client for the <a href='https://developers.google.com/books/docs/overview'> Google Books API <a>.

-<ul>The <a href ='https://books.google.com/'>Google Books</a> website contains a vast resource of information for readers and researchers alike.
-Its API enables developers to customize searches that are not limited to Book titles only and this client aims to allow a user to fetch resources using the <strong>GET</strong> request which only requires an API key as authentication.</ul>
+<div>The <a href ='https://books.google.com/'>Google Books</a> website contains a vast resource of information for readers and researchers alike.
+Its API enables developers to customize searches that are not limited to Book titles only and this client aims to allow a user to fetch resources using the <strong>GET</strong> request which only requires an API key as authentication.</div>

 <h2>ENDPOINTS</h2>
 There are five endpoints for this client, namely:
   <ul>1.
 Books - gives a list of books containing keywords from the search parameters.</ul>
   <ul>2.
 Downloads - similar to #1, however, search is limited to books that can be downloaded and accessed thru an ebook reader.</ul>
   <ul>3.
 Volume ID - gives a single book from the given volume ID.
 Since each volume ID is unique, is must be explicitly entered by the user.</ul>
   <ul>4.
-Bookshelves - gives the list of bookshelves of a user.
+Bookshelves - gives the list of PUBLIC bookshelves of a user.
 Each bookshelf ID is specific to a user and must be explicitly entered as well.
 The contents of a boohshelf can be accessed by checking #5.</ul>
   <ul>5.
-Shelf Volumes - gives the list of books from a user's bookshelf.
+Shelf Volumes - gives the list of books from a user's PUBLIC bookshelf.
 Parameters should include bookshelf ID and shelf ID (which could be found in a user's bookshelf).</ul>

 <h2>USAGE</h2>
 <ul>1.
 Before anything else, <a href='https://cloud.google.com/docs/authentication/api-keys?visit_id=637652443905382742-2139937274&rd=1'> generate an API key<a>.</ul>